jimthoburn/prose/index.markdown

 </li>
 <li class="text" markdown="1">

-### Math tutoring is now available
+### Tutoring is now available

-Monday through Thursday from 3:00 - 4:00 p.m. in the Library.
+Tuesdays and Thursdays in the computer lab, from 2pm to 3pm.
 Take advantage of this opportunity!

 </li>
 </ul>